Alex's DBZ RPG

 Battles are turn-based with each character getting a certain number of actions to perform each turn.
 The number of actions your character may perform per post is initially 4.
 This may be increased or decreased by in the following circumstances:

-• If your toughness is greater than your opponent by at least 50%, you receive +1 action, but that action must be used to defend something from that opponent.
+• If your toughness is greater than your opponent by at least 50%, you receive +1 action, but that action must be used to block something from that opponent.

 • If your strength is greater than your opponent by at least 50%, you receive +1 action, but only if that action is used to attack that opponent you have the advantage from.